 ☑ - The time given for effluent limitations of this permit listed under Interim Effluent Limitation and Final Effluent Limitations were established in accordance with [10 CSR 20-7.031(11)].
-The facility has been given a four year schedule of compliance to meet final effluent limits for Ammonia and E. coli.
-The four (4) year schedule of compliance allowed for this facility should provide adequate time to evaluate operations, obtain an engineering report, obtain a construction permit and implement upgrades required to meet final effluent limitations for ammonia and E. coli.
+The facility has been given a schedule of compliance to meet final effluent limits for Ammonia as N and E. coli.
+Ammonia final effluent limits must be met by July 1, 2016.
+Disinfection technology for E. coli will need to be installed within 2 years of the effective date of this permit.